Navy Archives Policies

 Folder title, Box number, Collection, Archives Branch, Naval History and Heritage Command, Washington, DC

-The Archives, Photo Archives, and Library are not currently accepting donations at this time.
-Our donations program is on hold until further notice as of 1 Nov 2022 due to staffing shortages as well as our upcoming move.
+The Archives, Photo Archives, and Library are not accepting donations at this time.
+Our donations program is on hold until further notice due to staffing shortages as well as our upcoming move.

 Please continue to check our website for future updates.

 We regret that we are not able to respond to reference requests from the general public at this time.
 Our primary mission is to support the Department of the Navy, DoD, and other government agencies.
 We will do our best to provide an accurate and timely response to your reference request; however, please be advised that there may be delays depending on the number of requests received and the current workload.

 Before contacting us, we highly recommend reading through our Reference FAQs.

 For general reference inquiries, you may wish to contact the Navy Department Library.